iamboonnnnn/CleverGuard/README.md

 > This extension serves as a **proof of concept** showcasing phishing protection capabilities.
 For production use, we recommend using it alongside other security tools until our dataset and AI models are fully developed.

 ### 🚀 Future Release
-*CleverGuard will be available on the Chrome Web Store soon for easier installation*
+*CleverGuard will be available on browser extension stores (Chrome Web Store, Edge Add-ons, etc.) soon for easier installation*

 ## ⚙️ Configuration

 ### Settings Panel
-Click the CleverGuard icon in your Chrome toolbar to access:
+Click the CleverGuard icon in your browser toolbar to access:

 - **Enable Protection**: Turn phishing detection on/off
 - **Strict Mode**: Check ALL external links (not just suspicious ones)